redco/goose-starter-kit/README.md

 # goose-starter-kit
-This is a starter kit for redco/goose-parser
+This is a starter kit for [Goose Parser](https://github.com/redco/goose-parser)